Snehal-Goyal/Landslide_Trigger_Track/READme.md

-# Combined Landslide Classification System
+# Landslide Trigger Track

-The Combined Landslide Classification System provides three different methodologies to classify landslide events:
+The Landslide Trigger Track provides three different methodologies to classify landslide events:
-1. **Image-Based Classification (CNN)**
+1. **TDA-Based Classification (using XGBoost with Topological Data Analysis)**
-2. **Geometric-Based Classification (XGBoost)**
+2. **Image-Based Classification (using CNN)**
-3. **TDA-Based Classification (XGBoost with Topological Data Analysis)**
+3. **Geometric-Based Classification (using XGBoost)**

-This repository includes a complete pipeline—from data preprocessing and feature extraction to machine learning-based prediction—for classifying landslides triggered by earthquakes or rainfall.
+This repository includes a complete pipeline—from data preprocessing and feature extraction to machine learning-based prediction—for classifying landslides triggered as earthquakes or rainfall.

 ---